spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/checklist-for-a-new-store-implementation.md

 {% info_block infoBox "Info" %}

-When handling multi Storefronts or Zeds through code buckets or namespaces, you might need to send a request to Spryker for multi-instance enablement depending on the specific instance (Storefront/Zed).
+When handling multi Storefronts or Zeds through code buckets or namespaces, you might need to send a request to Spryker for multi-instance enablement depending on the specific instance (Storefront or Zed).

 {% endinfo_block %}

 ## Setup 2

-For this setup, you should send a support request to Spryker and do the following:
+For this setup, send a support request to Spryker and do the following:

-- Ask Spryker to set up a multi-database
+- Ask Spryker to set up a multi-database.
-- Provide the deploy file
+- Provide the deploy file.
-- Mention which countries you want to enable
+- Mention which countries you want to enable.

 **Spryker**
 1. Adjust deployment structure / CI: define the environment variables in Spryker CI based on the deployment files.
-2. Make adjustments for stage and production: adjust configuration in the `config.php` file.
+2. Make adjustments for staging and production: adjust configuration in the `config.php` file.
 3. Add new endpoints for stores and regions (Spryker owns DNS in AWS).
 4. Update RDS configuration to activate multi-database feature